Eliahu Inbal

 Eliahu Inbal (אליהו ענבל; born 16 February 1936, Jerusalem) is an Israeli conductor.
 Inbal has enjoyed a career of international renown, conducting leading orchestras around the world.
 He has conducted a wide variety of works.
-He is best known for his interpretations of late-Romantic works, but is also noted as an opera conductor, and has given the premieres of a number of modern works.
+He is best known for his interpretations of late-Romantic works, but is also noted as an opera conductor.

-Inbal is an officer of the Ordre des Arts et des Lettres (1990) in France and of the Order of Merit of the Federal Republic of Germany (2006).

 Early life and education

 Inbal studied violin at the Israeli Academy of Music and took composition lessons with Paul Ben-Haim.
 Upon hearing him there, Leonard Bernstein endorsed a scholarship for Inbal to study conducting at the Conservatoire de Paris, and he also took courses with Sergiu Celibidache and Franco Ferrara in Hilversum, Netherlands.
 At Novara, he won first prize at the 1963 Guido Cantelli conducting competition at the age of 26.

 Inbal made most of his early appearances in Italy, but a successful British debut in 1965 with the London Philharmonic led to a number of other engagements with British orchestras.
 He subsequently worked with a number of orchestras throughout Europe and in America, and eventually took joint British citizenship.